 In the past, when water and energy use was less of an issue, plumbing systems were often over-designed with little need for accurately characterizing the relationship between pressure and flow in fittings and other plumbing components.
 As a result, there is no standardized method of test to quantify pressure-flow curves in fittings, and the data that are available are not sufficiently accurate to support the more demanding design processes that will be required in the future.
-To establish standardized and precise means of establishing pressure-flow relationships of plumbing fittings, a new laboratory facility is being designed and installed.
-This laboratory will contain state-of-the-art instrumentation to accurately measure water flow and pressure drop for a range of fittings using approaches identified in collaboration with NIST’s Fluid Metrology Group in the Physical Measurement Laboratory.
-Using this laboratory, data will be acquired for a range of fittings and components, and a draft method of test will be submitted to an appropriate standards development organization for further development and approval as an industry consensus standard.
+To establish standardized and precise means of establishing pressure-flow relationships of plumbing fittings, the NIST Plumbing Hydraulics Laboratory was built.
+This laboratory contains state-of-the-art instrumentation to accurately measure water flow and pressure drop for a range of fittings using approaches identified in collaboration with NIST’s Fluid Metrology Group in the Physical Measurement Laboratory.
+Using this laboratory, data is being acquired for a range of fittings and components, and a draft method of test will be submitted to an appropriate standards development organization for further development and approval as an industry consensus standard.

 Team Lead: Natascha Milesi Ferretti